The Kitten from Lizyukov Street: Plot

-The storyline tells about the kitten Vasily who always wanted to be bold against the yard dogs (in particular, from a long-eared puppy).
-One day his wish is granted as the crow lets him be turned into the hippopotamus and finding himself in Africa.
-However Vasily kept his cat's habits while in the form of an hippo.
-In the African savanna, Vasily meets an elephant, quarrels with a lion, saves an ostrich and befriends an alligator.
-Eventually the kitten is nostalgic for his love to his native street Lizyukov in Voronezh and tells the crow to return to his original form.
-The crow accepts and hippo Vasily is transported back to his native homeland.
-The renewed kitten now can be bold against the puppies again because he has not lost his roar of the hippopotamus.
+A British shorthair named Vasiliy who always wanted to be bold against the yard dogs.
+One day his wish is granted as a crow lets him be turned into a pink hippopotamus and finding himself in the African Savanna.
+Where he meets a blue elephant and a lion, saves an ostrich from a hungry crocodile and befriends a marmoset who lives in the coconut trees.
+Eventually Vasiliy is feeling nostalgic for his love to its home at the Lizyukov street and tells the crow to return to his original form.
+The crow accepts and Vasily is transported back to the Lizyukov street.
+The renewed kitten now can be bold against the yard dogs again because he has not lost his roar of the hippopotamus.